hikeventures/hikeventures.github.io/_posts/reviews/2015-07-05-Thule-Legend-GoPro-case-etui.markdown

 <img src="https://farm1.staticflickr.com/528/19383093590_3e2e619430_o.jpg" width="100%"  alt="Thule Legend GoPro Case">

 In general the case is not that small.
-Removing some parts of the foam which seperates the different compartments could help to create an even smaller case.
+Removing some parts of the foam which separates the different compartments could help to create an even smaller case.
 However, I am not sure if this would have an impact on the durability of the foam especially if you pull your camera and accessories frequently out of the case.

 <img src="https://farm1.staticflickr.com/445/19544898206_cc4c52b55e_o.jpg" width="100%"  alt="Hiking in Poland">